GENIVI/genivi-dev-platform/README.md

 This project uses submodules to pull in layer dependencies.
 It is advised to avoid using the --recursive option for the initial clone. 'master' is the default branch.
+Previous release 'maintenance' branches are also available.
+Note certain tags may require a different set of usage instructions, please refer to the relative README.
 ```
 git clone <thisrepo> -b <branch>
 ```